gruntwork-io/docs/docs/2.0/docs/patcher/guides/promotion-workflows.md

 # Using Patcher Promotion Workflows
 :::info
-As of this writing in July 2024 Gruntwork only officially supports Patcher Promotion Workflows using GitHub Actions.
+As of July 2024 Gruntwork officially supports Patcher Promotion Workflows using GitHub Actions.
 Other CI systems will come in future releases.
 :::

 :::info